Blue Juice Comics: History

 In 2005, Thomas Mumme, Adam Miller, Michael Misconi, and Jeremy Schneider used their freelance experience in television and film to establish Blue Juice Films, Inc in Orlando, Florida with the intent to create short films, music videos, and feature films.
 They were successful with the first two goals, but were unable to get funding for their feature film ideas.
 Meanwhile, the group members were still freelancing outside of Blue Juice Films.
 In 2011, Mumme and Schneider were working on AMC’s Comic Book Men television show with Brooklyn-based screenplay writer R.F.I.
 Porto.
 This project gave Mumme the idea to try using comics as a proof of concept for feature film proposals.
 Blue Juice Films reviewed some of Porto's unsold screenplay ideas, selecting the science fiction idea The Accelerators to publish as a comic.

 In January 2012, before researching the details of the comic industry, they created the Blue Juice Comics division to publish The Accelerators.
 Mumme discussed the new project with Schneider and Porto on the set of Comic Book Men and was overheard by the show hosts.
 Two of the hosts, Mike Zapcic and Ming Chen, also host a comic-themed podcast called I Sell Comics!, where they invited Blue Juice Comics to give weekly updates on the development of their new company and comic.
 Over the course of a year, the episodes covered their progress and missteps as they moved from script to finished product.
 These updates were paired with social media updates that showed the artwork as it progressed from pencils to a finished page.
 Blue Juice also polled its Facebook followers to see what a fair price for a small-press comic is.
-Although it did not have a comic to sell, Blue Juice had a promotional table at the 2012 New York Comic Convention.
+Although it did not have a comic to sell, Blue Juice had a promotional table at the 2012 New York Comic Con.
 The logistics of getting the comic into comic specialty stores through Diamond Comic Distributors and the digital market place through Comixology took longer than the company expected, but the first issue of The Accelerators was advertised for release in May 2013.
 It was followed in March 2014 by Anne Bonnie, a comic written and drawn by The Accelerators colorist Tim Yates.
 Blue Juice Comics hoped to have a third comic available that same year, with a plan to release each title on a quarterly basis.
 By staggering the release, they would have one new comic available every month.
 However, the third comic, Aether & Empire, was not released until 2016.